shahed19is/arduino-robot-car-controller/README.md

    * Connect Arduino Nano PWM pins 10, 11, 9, and 3 to the respective BTS7960 RPWM/LPWM inputs as defined in the code.
    * Connect 12 V supply to the motor power side of the BTS7960 modules.
-   * Connect each 37GB 500 RPM motor to one BTS7960 output.
+   * Connect two 37GB 500 RPM motor to one BTS7960 output.
-   * Connect the HC-05 module to the Arduino Nano’s RX/TX (usually via a suitable voltage divider for RX).
+   * Connect the HC-05 module to the Arduino Nano’s RX/TX.

 2. **Upload the firmware:**